jrblevin/markdown-mode/README.md

     Local images associated with image links may be displayed inline in the buffer by pressing <kbd>C-c C-x C-i</kbd>
     (`markdown-toggle-inline-images`).
 This is a toggle command, so pressing this once again will remove inline images.
+Large images may be scaled down to fit in the buffer using `markdown-max-image-size`, a cons cell of the form `(max-width . max-height)`.
+Resizing requires Emacs to be built with ImageMagick support.

   * Text Styles: <kbd>C-c C-s</kbd>